BigThunderSR/homeassistant-addons-onstar2mqtt/README.md

   - `alertFlash`
   - `alertHonk`

   As well as many new additional customizations such as log colorization which are also not available in the OG build.
+Please see detailed list of differences/enhancements below.

 If you prefer to use the OG build of onstar2mqtt 😎